percona/everest-doc/docs/install/install_everest_helm_charts.md

 # Install Percona Everest using Helm

 !!! warning
-    Google Container Registry (GCR) is being deprecated and will be shut down on March 18, 2025.
-This change will affect all versions of Percona Everest prior to 1.4.0.
-It is recommended to transition to [Artifact Registry](https://cloud.google.com/artifact-registry/docs){:target="_blank"}, which provides similar container management features along with additional benefits.
+    Google Container Registry (GCR) is scheduled to be deprecated and will officially shut down on March 18, 2025.
+All versions of Percona Everest prior to 1.4.0 depend on images hosted on GCR, meaning that downloading those images will fail after the shutdown date.
+We strongly recommend upgrading to Percona Everest version 1.4.0 as soon as possible.
+If you do not upgrade, Percona Everest will no longer function.

     For more details, refer to the [Container Registry Deprecation documentation](https://cloud.google.com/artifact-registry/docs/transition/prepare-gcr-shutdown){:target="_blank"}.